All Episodes

 All this other stuff.

-Including the the Obama acolytes, they were very, very comfortable in doing all this stuff, and they did it with ease.
+So my question is, clearly these people, right, including the Obama acolytes, they were very, very comfortable in doing all this stuff, and they did it with ease.

 So my question that keeps me up at night is how far back do you think this kind of behavior goes?

-Did it go all the way back to Reagan?
+Does it go all the way back to Reagan?

 You know, it's a great question you're asking.

-Um it's always been there, but I don't think this type of level of abuse of power ever happened in my recollection.
+It's always been there, but I don't think this type of level of abuse of power ever happened in my recollection.

-And when Iran Contra became such a big deal, and and there was a lot of it was uh all baloney.
+And when Iran-Contra became such a big deal, and a lot of it was all baloney, you know, but that was in Reagan's second term.

 Same with Bill Clinton.

-I mean, his was in 98, it was in his second term.
+I mean, his was in 98.

 And then, of course, Comey and Strzok and others, all these people put the fix in.

-I I I can't, you know, I keep saying, Jim, that this is the biggest abuse of power scandal in our history.
+I can't, you know, I keep saying, Jim, that this is the biggest abuse of power scandal in our history.

 That's what I mean.

-Oh, it it is this is terrifying to the average citizen.
+This is terrifying to the average citizen.

-I mean, look at what they're doing to arguably to a guy who was arguably powerful before he took office.
+I mean, look at what they're doing to arguably, to a guy who was arguably powerful before he took office.

 Listen, the things we're exposing are real.